brandon-rhodes/unixpc-font-bdf/README.md

 squarish little characters with a 3:4 aspect ratio, but taller and more elegant characters.

-To simulate their appreance on a modern display where pixels are squares, the `convert.py` script sets an internal value `scale = 2` that produces 2 rows of pixels for every 1 input row of pixels.
+To simulate their appearance on a modern display where pixels are squares, the `convert.py` script sets an internal value `scale = 2` that produces 2 rows of pixels for every 1 input row of pixels.
 While this, strictly speaking, produces an error in the other direction by making